-For providers needing to activate or deactivate users in REMI, the forms are located on MSHN's website: Provider Network -> Provider Requirements -> Substance Use Disorder.
+For providers needing to activate or deactivate users in REMI, the forms are located on MSHN's website at SUD Providers page.

 Mid-State Health Network expects deactivation notices will occur immediately following the completion of employment for any staff utilizing REMI.